marcomonte22/Pressure-vessel-COMSOLE-simulation/README.md

 We have verified that the solutions obtained either numerically or algebraically, in fact, do correspond.
 Over the course of the project, we acquired a good knowledge of the COMSOL® software, which, with its versatility, can allow us to implement a large variety of problems, starting from weak form PDE.
-However, a deep under- standing of this software wouldn’t have been possible without a strong theoretical basis.
+However, a deep understanding of this software wouldn’t have been possible without a strong theoretical basis.
 Our special thanks go to Dott.
-Matteo Ruggieri, who helped us with his lectures and his support and to Prof. Giuseppe Tomassetti, the supervisor of the laboratory.
+Matteo Ruggieri, who helped us with his lectures and his support, and to Prof. Giuseppe Tomassetti, the supervisor of the laboratory.